Cargill/splinter-docs/docs/0.5/howto/using_circuit_templates.md

     ```

 3. Once all of the required arguments have been set, the circuit template object
-   may be turned into builder objects that are converted to the finalized object
+   may be applied to builder objects that are converted to the finalized object
    once all of the necessary circuit information is gathered.
 This is done as
    follows:

     ```rust
-    let (create_circuit_builder, service_builders) = template.into_builders()?;
+      let mut create_circuit_builder = CreateCircuitBuilder::new()
+            .with_authorization_type(&AuthorizationType::Trust);

+      create_circuit_builder = template
+        .apply_to_builder(create_circuit_builder)?;
     ```

-    This method will return an error if any of the required arguments have not
-    been set.
-The `create_circuit_builder` is a `CreateCircuitBuilder` object
+    The `create_circuit_builder` is a `CreateCircuitBuilder` which is
-    while the `service_builders` is a list of `SplinterServiceBuilder` objects.
-    Both of these types of builder objects are used to compile the necessary
-    information to propose a circuit.
+    used to compile the necessary information to propose a circuit.

     At this point, all of the rules are applied to the circuit template.
 This
-    means that the builders are assigned values based on the rules using the
+    means that the builder is assigned values based on the rules using the
     values from the arguments.
 In the gameroom circuit template, this includes
     the `create-services`, `set-management-type`, and `set-metadata` rules.
     rules are predefined functions that use the values set for the template’s